 Mesh System Similarities

-All mesh systems access both 2.45GHz and 5GHz Wi-Fi frequency bands, and many are tri-band – 2.4GHz plus two sets of 5GHz frequency bands; think of a tri-band system as a data interstate with an additional express lane.
+All Wi-Fi mesh systems access both 2.45GHz and 5GHz Wi-Fi frequency bands, and many are tri-band – 2.4GHz plus two sets of 5GHz frequency bands; think of a tri-band system as a data interstate with an additional express lane.
+This third 5GHz band is often dedicated for communication between the mesh router and its satellites, which can increase WiFi speeds all over.

-Mesh systems are best deployed in sprawling suburban homes of 2,000 square feet or more, especially those with multiple floors and expansive outdoor coverage needs, such as a patio or a pool, or in urban apartment environments pummeled by competing and often interfering Wi-Fi signals.
+Mesh systems are best deployed in sprawling suburban homes of 2,000 square feet or more, especially those with multiple floors and expansive outdoor coverage needs, such as a patio, pool, or workshop/garage, or in dense urban environments pummeled by competing and often interfering Wi-Fi signals from neighboring apartments.
 For instance, when I search for a Wi-Fi network in my NYC apartment, 24 additional networks show up on the list in addition to my own.

-All the mesh systems we've played with are sold in multi-pack bundles – two, three or more nodes; you can buy singles, but you'd only do so to expand your original multi-node system purchase.
+All the mesh systems we've played with are sold in multi-pack bundles – a router base with usually one but sometimes multiple nodes; you can buy single nodes, but only to expand your original multi-node system purchase.

 To install a mesh system, you power-down your cable modem, connect a mesh base node, then power on both.
-Once the system reboots and the base node is operational, you add subsequent mesh nodes or satellites in another room.
+Once the system reboots and the base node is operational, you add subsequent mesh nodes or satellites in other rooms.

-In most cases, you'll be guided though the set-up via an app, which also provides performance information and access to other features such as allowing guests to easily connect to your network or parental controls that curtail connectivity to specified devices.
+In most cases, you'll be guided though the set-up via an app, which also provides performance information and access to other features such as allowing guests to easily connect to your network or parental controls that curtail connectivity and web/app access to specified users and devices connected to the mesh network.

 To successfully control new smart home device, clear, strong Wi-Fi signals are crucial.

-Other than all them being white, mesh designs differ radically from one another in both size – from hardcover book- to palm-sized – and shape, from curved and tall, to flat and rectangular, to small and hexagonal.
+Other than all them being white boxes, mesh system designs differ radically from one another in both size – from hardcover book- to palm-sized – and shape, from curved and tall, to flat and rectangular, to small and hexagonal.
 But the size and shape is generally no indication of function or performance.

 More importantly, mesh systems also differentiate substantially in their connectivity logic and specifications, including which frequencies they connect via, the number of radios included, and especially how the system nodes talk to each other and to the base unit.

 Some mesh systems also have an outer performance limit.
-In my tests, few systems delivered the full 300Mbps service I subscribe to, but all delivered more than 50Mbps to all outlying nooks and crannies, many more than 200Mbps.
-Few of you likely subscribe to 300mpbs service, so a comparatively "faster" system may be akin to killing a fly with an anvil for you.
+In my tests, few systems delivered the full 300Mbps service I subscribe to, but all delivered at least 50Mbps to all outlying nooks and crannies, many more than 200Mbps.
+Few of you likely subscribe to 300Mpbs service, so a comparatively "faster" system may be akin to killing a fly with an anvil for you.

 As a result, each mesh system can produce wildly different results depending on deployment.